mosip/mosip-infra/deployment/v3/mosip/README.md

 ```

 ## Restart
-* The `restart-all.sh` script here does rollout restart all the mosip services.
+* The `restart-all.sh` script here does rollout restart all the MOSIP services.
 * This script is not part of regular installation.
 Please use the same only when restart of services are required.
 ```
 cd all